 The tea production process

-Processing the harvested tea leaves you've grown will determine how strongly flavoured your tea will be, whether it is a softly spoken green tea or a full on builders brew.
-Producing Green Tea involves the simplest process, here's how the good people at produce Green Tea.
+Processing the harvested tea leaves you’ve grown will determine how strongly flavoured your tea will be, whether it is a softly spoken green tea or a full-on builders brew.
+Producing Green Tea involves the simplest process, here’s how…

-First you need to select the leaves for harvest.
-In the spring and summer you should notice a fresh 'flush' (a harvest in terms of tea is a flush) of young leaves and these are the perfect ones for tea making and the most prized by tea growers.
-Pick the two youngest leaves and the bud off each branch to give yourself a small pile of fresh soft leaves to work with.
+First, you need to select the leaves for harvest.
+In the spring and summer, you should notice a fresh 'flush' (a harvest in terms of tea is a flush) of young leaves and these are the perfect ones for tea making and the most prized by tea growers.
+Pick the two youngest leaves and the bud of each branch to give yourself a small pile of fresh soft leaves to work with.

 The next step is to heat the leaves by steaming them.
 A steamer works best or you can use a colander over a pan of boiling water, steam for 1-2 minutes.
 You want the leaves to start to wilt and turn an olive green colour.
 Be careful when steaming that you don't cook the leaves and to do this watch their colour but also ‘scrunch’ them in their cloth.
 You should never have the bundles temperature so high that you can't carefully handle them and by feeling for them to go limp you'll know they are ready for the next step.